Folate: Definition

-Folate (vitamin B_{9}) refers to the many forms of folic acid and its related compounds, including tetrahydrofolic acid (the active form), methyltetrahydrofolate (the primary form found in blood), methenyltetrahydrofolate, folinic acid, folacin, and pteroylglutamic acid.
-Historic names included L. casei factor, vitamin B_{c} and vitamin M.
+Folates (vitamin B_{9}) refers to the many forms of folic acid and its related compounds, including tetrahydrofolic acid (an active form), methyltetrahydrofolate (the primary form found in blood), methenyltetrahydrofolate, folinic acid, and other pteroylglutates.
+Historic names included L. casei factor, folacin, vitamin B_{c} and vitamin M.

-The terms folate and folic acid have somewhat different meanings in different contexts, although sometimes used interchangeably.
-Within the field of organic chemistry, folate refers to the conjugate base of folic acid.
-Within the field of biochemistry, folates refer to a class of biologically active compounds related to and including folic acid.
-Within the field of nutrition, the folates are a family of essential nutrients related to folic acid obtained from natural sources whereas the term folic acid is reserved for the manufactured form that is used as a dietary supplement.
+The terms folate, folates, and folic acid have somewhat different meanings in different contexts, although sometimes used interchangeably.
+Within the field of organic chemistry and biochemistry, folate (singular) refers to the conjugate base of folic acid; folates (plural) refers to the family of compounds related to and including folic acid (pteroylglutamates), possibly differing in the level of reduction (see below) on the pterin ring and the number of glutamyl units.
+An alternative biochemical definition also requires biological activity for a compound to belong to the folates.
+Within the field of nutrition, the terms are often used interchangeably.
+When and if a distinction is made, folate refers to the natural forms where as folic acid refers to the specific manufactured form that is used as a dietary supplement.

 Chemically, folates consist of three distinct chemical moieties linked together.
-A pterin (2-amino-4-hydroxy-pteridine) heterocyclic ring is linked by a methylene bridge to a p-aminobenzoyl group that in turn is bonded through an amide linkage to either glutamic acid or poly-glutamate.
-One-carbon units in a variety of oxidation states may be attached to the N5 nitrogen atom of the pteridine ring and/or the N10 nitrogen atom of the p-aminobenzoyl group.
+A pterin (2-amino-4-hydroxy-pteridine) heterocyclic ring is linked by a methylene bridge to a p-aminobenzoyl group (these two make up a "pteroate") that in turn is bonded through an amide linkage to either glutamic acid or poly-glutamate.
+The pterin ring can be in three levels of reduction: no hydrogens (as in folic acid), two hydrogens (as in dihydrofolate), or the active form of four hydrogens (as in tetrahydrofolate and other active forms).
+In living organisms, one-carbon units in a variety of oxidation states may be attached to the N^{5} nitrogen atom of the pteridine ring and/or the N^{10} nitrogen atom of the p-aminobenzoyl group of tetrahydrofolate.
+Most folates are unstable to oxidation, with the exception of folic acid and folinic acid.